mikejsavage/hirveserv/README.md

 	chroot = true
 	runas = "chat"

   See `src/config.lua` for a full list of settings and their defaults.

-Next, move the modules folder and `data/cah` into `/var/lib/hirveserv` (or whatever you set `dataDir` to in the config).
+3. Move the modules folder and `data/cah` into `/var/lib/hirveserv` (or whatever you set `dataDir` to in the config).

 On first run it will prompt you to create an admin account and give you a password for it, which you should be able to connect normally with.